dmidlo/histdata.com-tools/docs/temporal-orchestration-runtime-runbook.md

 notice/license resources, but those wheels require an explicit operator decision.
-Bundled wheels must pass `scripts/inspect_wheel.py --require-bundled-platform`, install on a matching runner, run `histdatacom runtime doctor --json` with `platform.executable_bundled == true`, probe the executable version, start the runtime without `--executable`, and run the installed-wheel hermetic smoke job.
+Bundled wheels must pass `scripts/inspect_wheel.py --require-bundled-platform`, install on a matching runner, run `histdatacom runtime doctor --json` with `platform.executable_bundled == true`, and probe the executable version.

+Linux and macOS bundled wheels are worker-starting release gates: they start the runtime without `--executable` and run the installed-wheel hermetic smoke job.
 The hermetic smoke uses a local-only dataset-planning request:
 `available_remote_data`, `update_remote_data`, `validate_urls`, download,
 extract, and import flags are all false.
 It still starts the packaged Temporal